hairyf/overlastic/docs/en/guide/getting-started.md

 # Getting Started

-> Unoverlays is generated with Vue's Composition api, so it only supports Vue3 | Vue2 Composition-api
+> overlays is generated with Vue's Composition api, so it only supports Vue3 | Vue2 Composition-api

-You can install `Unoverlays` by opening your terminal in your project and running the following command:
+You can install `overlays` by opening your terminal in your project and running the following command:

 ## Install